ltadiko/ApplicationHealth/README.md

 # Application Health Checker Service

 Checks health of URL and saves the audit log in database asynchronously to Database.
-App used Kafka to handle asynchronous messages and PostgreSQL to store
+App uses Kafka to handle asynchronous messages and PostgreSQL to store

 # DISCLAIMER: